cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 In a perfect world where everyone is honest and where there are no transmission errors caused by cosmic rays, we could just send the shares to the participants and call it a day.
 But guess what?
 [Sh*t happens](https://en.wikipedia.org/wiki/Murphy%27s_law).

-We need a way to check that the share we receive as a shareholder after the secret has been split is actually a valid share.
-One could simply try to verify it by reconstructing the polynomial and checking if the secret is the same, but this clearly against the whole point of Shamir's Secret Sharing.
+We need a way to check that the share we receive as a shareholder after the secret has been split is actually a valid one.
+You could gather with other bearers and collectively verify if the recovered secret is correct, but that is just too much hassle for such a simple task.

 Instead, let's take advantage of the properties of elliptic curves to create a commitment scheme.
 After we have generated our polynomial $f(x)$, we can take each coefficient $a_i$ and multiply it by the generator point $G$ of the curve.
 This gives us a few values $C = {phi.alt_0, phi.alt_1, ..., phi.alt_(k-1)} | phi.alt_i = a_i dot G$ that we can send to the shareholders.